 What is Bill-Back Pricing?

-Bill-Back Pricing is a merchant account pricing method that is very deceptive and costly.
+Bill-Back Pricing is a merchant account pricing model that is both deceptive and costly.
 You are charged a flat qualified discount rate for all transactions regardless of the card type.
 This discount rate is what you will see listed on your monthly processing statement.

 Since Bill-Back pricing information appears on the following month’s statement, it is especially confusing because you will need back-to-back monthly statements to determine your actual processing costs.